 Privacy may be the most mentioned and debated topic in relation to new technologies.
 An emerging body of academic work analyses how digital technologies have an impact on privacy and related values, such as autonomy, dignity, accountability and transparency.
-By studying the theoretical framework of privacy and data protection laws vis-à-vis the practical implications of the application of these, this course provides in-depth knowledge of how the right to privacy and the right to personal data protection are influenced by technological, social, and economic developments.
+By studying the theoretical framework of privacy and data protection laws vis-à-vis the practical implications of the application of these, this course provides in-depth knowledge of how the fundamental right to privacy and to personal data protection are influenced by technological, social, and economic developments.

 Objectives of the course

-- This course aims to provide students with in-depth knowledge on privacy and data protection law within the EU and skills to apply this knowledge in different scenarios.
+- This course aims to provide students with in-depth knowledge on privacy and data protection law within the EU and skills to apply this legal knowledge in different scenarios.

 The following achievement levels apply with regard to the course:

-Students will be able to describe and explain the laws, regulations, and relevant institutions in the domain of EU privacy and data protection law in a national, European and international context.
+Describe and explain the laws, regulations, and relevant institutions in the domain of EU privacy and data protection law in a national, European and international context.

-Students will be able to evaluate the impact of international laws and regulations in the domain of privacy and data protection law.
+Evaluate the impact of international laws and regulations in the domain of privacy and data protection law.

-Students will be able to evaluate and balance the interests protected by privacy and data protection law against other competing personal and societal interests.
+Balance the interests protected by privacy and data protection law against other competing personal and societal interests.

 Mode of instruction